HasanYahya101/SDA_Lab_Solutions/README.md

 _**Note:** that these solutions are provided for the Lab (subject), not the theory subject.
 Therefore, they may not be useful for the theory subject._

+### Resources:

+The UML Diagrams used here are created by [StarUML](https://staruml.io/) software.
+The Files ending with `.mdj` extension are the Source Files for the UML Diagrams and can be edited using the StarUML Software.

 ### Contributing:
 If you notice any errors in the solutions or would like to suggest improvements, please feel free to open an issue or submit a pull request.
 Contributions are always welcome!